-A very recent addition to my collection and I have to admit the gorgeous cover is what initially drew me in.
-Indonesia is somewhere I’ve always wanted to visit and what Indonesian food I have tried, I adore.
-But it’s definitely a knowledge gap for me so getting to experience Indonesian cuisine through these recipes and beautiful pictures of Indonesia as Lara tells stories of her childhood in Indonesia was a real pleasure.
+But it’s definitely a knowledge gap for us so getting to experience Indonesian cuisine through these recipes and beautiful pictures of Indonesia as Lara tells stories of her childhood in Indonesia was a real pleasure.

 This book is very much a journey through Vietnam as tv host and chef takes us with him as he travels from south to north Vietnam regaling us with stories and region-specific recipes as he goes.

-These are two fantastic Indian cookbooks, both celebrated but each very different, showcasing the wealth and breadth and diversity of food and cooking in India.
+These are two fantastic Indian cookbooks, both celebrated but each very different, showcasing the tip of the iceberg when it comes to the wealth and breadth, and diversity of food and cooking in India.

 Read More: 5 Best Asian Cooking Classes in London

 The food of India is incredibly diverse and it’s sad that many of us in the UK think Indian cuisine starts and ends with what we can get at our local takeaway.

 This amazing cookbook takes the reader through Chennai, Kolkata, Mumbai, and Delhi giving an introduction to each city, photos, and around twenty street food recipes special to the area.

 A real treat is the chutney and masala section where you can learn to make favourites like tomato and date chutney and chaat masala.
 This book absolutely focuses on the food and recipes rather than stories so if you want maximum new dishes to experiment with, this is a perfect book.